Updated: 6 days ago

 The research speaks for itself.
 Pets die quickly in hot cars, even with the windows cracked slightly open.
 In fact, it’s questionable whether open windows even help the situation, with 80% of the final temperature increase happening in the last 30 minutes.

 A cracked window will not help this, the damage is already done.
-Internally, the temperature can reach double that outside, even on milder days, and on the hotter days, it can exceed 50 degrees celsius inside a car, no matter whether you park it in the shade or how cloudy it is outside.
+Internally, the temperature can reach double that outside, even on milder days, and on the hotter days, it can exceed 120 degrees Fahrenheit inside a car, no matter whether you park it in the shade or how cloudy it is outside.

 Even in the winter months, the internals of cars can get uncomfortably hot.
 It’s called the ‘greenhouse effect’ as the car traps the sun’s heat through the glass windows much like a greenhouse does.